Al-Uqaydat

-Al-Uqaydat (الْعُقَيْدَات) is a large Arab tribe which straddles Syria's eastern border with Iraq.
+Al-Uqaydat (الْعُقَيْدَات) is a large Arab tribe that straddles Syria's eastern border with Iraq.
 It is the largest tribe in the Deir ez-Zor province and according to Max von Oppenheim, it is the largest tribe in all of Mesopotamia.
 Members of the tribe can be found on both sides of the Iraqi-Syrian border.

-Uqaydat tribe is descended from the tribe of Zubaid.
+The Uqaydat tribe is descended from the tribe of Zubaid.

 Structure

-The tribe is divided into three branches which are in turn divided into multiple clans:
+The tribe is divided into three main branches, each of which consists of several clans: